zicofarry/zicofarry/README.md

 <p align="center">
   Welcome to my GitHub profile!
 I'm a <strong>Compiler Engineer</strong> with a passion for <strong>Low Level Programming</strong>. <br>
-  Currently, I'm an Undergraduate Student of Computer Science at <strong>Universitas Pendidikan Indonesia/strong>.
-Now I'm building agentic AI-based system!
+  Currently, I'm an Undergraduate Student of Computer Science at <strong>Universitas Pendidikan Indonesia</strong>.
 </p>

 ---